uSlashVlad/lemonade/packages/lemonade/README.md

 - Written in pure dart
 - 0 dependencies

-Mainly inspired by semantics of JSON Schema and [ajv](https://www.npmjs.com/package/ajv).
+Main source of inspiration is JSON Schema and [ajv library](https://www.npmjs.com/package/ajv).

 ## What is validation?